 LAN Switch 05 Utility Software

 No FUNCTION COMMENTS

-0 Programmed data editing and deleting with by utility software 0: Disabled 1: Enabled If this bit is changed, the machine must be turned off and on to make the new setting effective.
-0: The PC utilities cannot be used to change the programmed data 1: Programmed data can be changed, but only administrator mode.
+0 Programmed data editing and deleting by utility software 0: Disabled 1: Enabled If this bit is changed, the machine must be turned off and on to make the new setting effective.
+0: The PC utilities cannot be used to change the programmed data 1: Programmed data can be changed, but only in administrator mode in the NIC fax software.
+Service Tables

 1-7 Not used Do not change these settings.

-LAN LAN Switch 06 LAN Fax Transmission No FUNCTION COMMENTS 0 CSI transmission (LAN Fax) 0: Programmed CSI 1: Dial ATD number The machine uses the 'own telephone number' programmed in the PC fax application.
+LAN LAN Switch 06 LAN Fax Transmission No FUNCTION COMMENTS 0 CSI transmission (LAN Fax) 0: Programmed CSI 1: Dial ATD number 1: The machine uses the 'own telephone number' programmed in the PC fax application.
+'ATD' is an AT command.
+The fax application on the PC sends AT commands to NIC fax for faxing.
+"ATD" is used for sending the dial number.
 1 Treatment of files if there is a printer error (PC printing) 0: Store the file in the in SAF 1: Send an error/busy signal to the PC 0: If a printer error/busy condition occurs, the machine stores the data in SAF.
 After recovery, the machine prints the data.
-2 Treatment of files with errors (LAN Fax) 0: Send good data (before errors) 1: Delete the file An error during PC fax communication indicates a SAF memory overflow or PC-fax disconnection during communication.
+2 Treatment of files with errors (LAN Fax) 0: Send the good data (before the errors) 1: Delete the file An error during PC fax communication indicates a SAF memory overflow or PC-fax disconnection during communication.

 LAN LAN Switch 06 LAN Fax Transmission

 No FUNCTION COMMENTS

-3 Treatment of files with errors (PC printing) 0: Print file without error pages 1: Delete the file An error during PC fax printing indicates a SAF memory overflow or PC-fax disconnection during printing.
+3 Treatment of files with errors (PC printing) 0: Print the file without the error pages 1: Delete the file An error during PC fax printing indicates a SAF memory overflow or PC-fax disconnection during printing.

 4 Batch transmission 0: Disabled 1: Enabled 1: User parameter switch 06 bit 0 must also be enabled to perform this function

 5-7 Not used Do not change these settings.

 LAN LAN Switch 07

 No FUNCTION COMMENTS

 0-1 Attached file width (Tx) Bit 1 0 Setting 0 0 A3, B4, A4, LT, DLT 0 1 B4, A4, LT 1 0 A4, LT 1 1 Not used If the document is larger than this setting, the machine automatically reduces it.

-2-3 Transmission attached file resolution Bit 1 0 Setting 0 0 200 x 400, 200 x 200, 200 x 100 0 1 200 x 200, 200 x 100 1 0 200 x 200 1 1 Not used If the user selects a higher resolution than enabled with this setting, the machine automatically converts the file to the highest resolution that is currently enabled.
+2-3 Transmission attached file resolution Bit 1 0 Setting 0 0 400 x 400, 200 x 400, 200 x 200, 200 x 100 0 1 200 x 200, 200 x 100 1 0 200 x 200 1 1 Not used If the user selects a higher resolution than enabled with this setting, the machine automatically converts the file to the highest resolution that is currently enabled.

 4-7 Not used Do not change these settings.

-LAN LAN Switch 08
+LAN Switch 08

-No FUNCTION COMMENTS COMMENTS
+No FUNCTION COMMENTS

 0-7 Amount of remaining memory below which e-mail reception from the server is disabled 00 to FF (Hex), unit 2 kbytes (e.g., 0C (H) = 24 kbytes)

 LAN LAN Switch 09

-No FUNCTION COMMENTS COMMENTS
+No FUNCTION COMMENTS

 0-7 Amount of remaining memory below which LAN fax communication is disabled 00 to FF (Hex), unit 2 kbytes (e.g., 0C (H) = 24 kbytes)